anchal15/machine-coding-questions/README.md

 4. Setup react router dom
 5. Created basic structure
 6. Created context for sidebar toggle

-## Future

-1. Start working on MainContainer
+7. Start working on MainContainer
    - Create dummy cards for questions
-2. Create coding questions container
+8. Create coding questions container
    - Setup routing to navigate to different questions

+## Future

+1. Start machine coding questions

+## To Add Machine Coding Questions in this project

+1. Add obejct in machineCodingQuestionsData array
+2. Add image in asset folder
+3. Create component for the project and add the same in object